Charles A. Nelson III: Early career

-Nelson completed his undergraduate degree at McGill University in Montreal.
-He has a master's degree in psychology from the University of Wisconsin-Madison, and a Ph.D. from the University of Kansas.
+Nelson completed his undergraduate degree at McGill University in Montreal in 1975.
+He received two master's degrees from the University of Wisconsin-Madison, an M.S. in educational psychology in 1976 and an M.S. in psychology in 1977, and received his Ph.D. in child and developmental psychology from the University of Kansas in 1981.

-Nelson completed postdoctoral training in electrophysiology at the University of Minnesota, then took his first faculty position at Purdue University in 1984, and then moved back to the University of Minnesota in 1986 to join the faculty in the Institute of Child Development.
+Under the auspices of an NIH F32 award, Nelson completed postdoctoral training in electrophysiology at the University of Minnesota from 1981 to 1983, took his first faculty position at Purdue University in 1983, and moved back to the University of Minnesota in 1986 to join the faculty in the Institute of Child Development.
 Nelson's research laboratory at the University of Minnesota used electroencephalography to study the development of young children, particularly face processing and memory development.
 Dr. Nelson moved to Harvard Medical School and Boston Children's Hospital in 2005.

 Nelson Lab Studies

 Bucharest Early Intervention Project (BEIP)

 Nelson is a lead researcher in the Bucharest Early Intervention Project, along with colleagues Nathan Fox and Charles Zeanah.
-The three researchers began the project in Bucharest, Romania in 2000.
+The three researchers began the project in Bucharest, Romania, in 2000.
 In the study, infants, abandoned since birth and raised in institutions in Bucharest, were randomly assigned either to be removed from the institution and placed into foster care or to remain in the institutions.
 The study is designed to examine the effects of institutionalization on the brain and behavioral development of young children and to determine if these effects can be remediated through intervention, in this case foster care.
-To date, BEIP has demonstrated that children raised in institutions suffer from a range of significant developmental challenges, and that children removed from institutional care and placed in high quality foster care have far better developmental outcomes than children who remain in institutions but the degree of recovery from institutional care is largely mediated by how long children remain in an institution.
+To date, BEIP has demonstrated that children raised in institutions suffer from a range of significant developmental challenges, and that children removed from institutional care and placed in high-quality foster care have far better developmental outcomes than children who remain in institutions, but the degree of recovery from institutional care is largely mediated by how long children remain in an institution.

+The project has continued to follow participants through adolescence and into adulthood.
+More recent work has examined the long-term effects of early institutionalization and foster care on brain and behavioral development, adaptive functioning, physical health, and other outcomes.
+The longitudinal findings have continued to show that the timing and quality of early caregiving experiences are associated with developmental outcomes later in life.

 Bangladesh Early Adversity Project (BEAN)

-The Bangladesh Early Adversity Project aims to assess the effects of early adversities (e.g, biological, environmental, psychosocial) on child cognitive development.
-To do this, Nelson established a neuroimaging lab in Dhaka, Bangladesh where the project studies numerous cohorts below 5 years of age using methods such as EEG, fNIRS, MRI as well as behavioral measures.
+The Bangladesh Early Adversity Project aims to assess the effects of early adversities (e.g., biological, environmental, psychosocial) on child cognitive development.
+To do this, Nelson established a neuroimaging lab in Dhaka, Bangladesh, where the project studies numerous cohorts below 5 years of age using methods such as EEG, fNIRS, and MRI as well as behavioral measures.

+Work from the BEAN project has continued to examine how biological and psychosocial adversity are associated with brain and cognitive development.
+Studies from the project have examined factors such as socioeconomic conditions, nutrition, growth, and inflammation using measures including EEG, fNIRS, MRI, and behavioral assessments.